Day Trip from Athens: Chalkida (Evia) with Kids

 Nea Artaki in Chalkida

-Nea Artaki is a seaside town 10 km north of Chalkida
+Nea Artaki seaside village 10 km north of Chalkida

 You may also like